-Breeding Meat Goats- Registration or transfer papers must be in the name of the exhibitor by June 15.
+Registered Breeding Meat Goats- Registration or transfer papers must be in the name of the exhibitor by June 15.
 Breeding meat goats may be co-owned and co-registered by two or more 4-Hers of the same family.
 All breeding meat goats must have an individual identification in an ear.
 A flock tag, registration tag or tattoo will be accepted.
+Registration papers will be required at Fair check-in.

 Commercial Breeding Meat Goat Does - Commercial Breeding Meat Goat Does must be tagged by June 15 with an official 4-H tag.
-Tagging can be done by an approved leader or at the fairgrounds at the official tagging set by the Butler County Fair Board.
+Tagging can be done by an approved leader or at the fairgrounds at the official tagging..

-Market Lambs - Market Lambs must have been tagged with an official 4-H tag at the official tagging at the fairgrounds set by the Butler County Fair Board .
+Market Lambs - Market Lambs must have been tagged with an official 4-H tag at the official tagging at the fairgrounds.

-Breeding Sheep - Registration or transfer papers must be in the name of the exhibitor by June 15.
+Registered Breeding Ewes - Registration or transfer papers must be in the name of the exhibitor by June 15.
 Breeding sheep may be co-owned and co-registered by two or more 4-Hers of the same family.
 All breeding sheep must have an individual identification in an ear.
 A flock tag, registration tag or tattoo will be accepted.

 Commercial Breeding Ewes - Commercial breeding ewes must be tagged by June 15 with an official 4-H tag.
-Tagging can be done by an approved leader or at the fairgrounds at the official tagging set by the Butler County Fair Board.
+Tagging can be done by an approved leader or at the fairgrounds at the official tagging.

 Market Hogs - The market hog class will be open to both gilts and barrows, and they must have been tagged by May 1 with an official 4-H tag.
 Tagging must be done by an approved leader.

 Ear notches must be included on the form.

-Pedigreed Gilts - Registration or transfer must be in the name of the exhibitor by June 15 and be tagged.
-By June 15 with an official 4-H tag.
+Pedigreed Gilts - Registration or transfer must be in the name of the exhibitor and be tagged with an official 4-H tag by June 15.
 Pedigreed gilts may be co-owned and co-registered by two or more 4-Hers of the same family.
-All gilts must have an individual ear notch which matches the papers.
+All gilts must have an individual ear notch which matches the tagging and registration papers.

-Commercial Breeding Gilts - Commercial breeding gilts must be tagged by June 15 with an official 4-H tag.
-Ear notches must be included on the form.
+Commercial Breeding Gilts - Commercial breeding gilts must be tagged with an official 4-H tag by June 15.
+Ear notches must be included on the tagging form.
 Tagging must be done by an approved leader.